Now more than ever amid the COVID-19 pandemic, it's important to practice good bathroom hygiene.

 Reusing The Same Loofah For Months

-Many people are loofah loyalists, but studies have shown that these shower sponges are a cesspool for germs.
+Many people are loofah loyalists, but these shower sponges can be a cesspool for germs.

 If you use a natural loofah made from the luffa plant, make sure to switch it out every three weeks, and disinfect it weekly with a diluted bleach solution.
 Replace plastic loofahs every two months, and avoid storing them in the shower – it's a moist environment that's ripe for bacteria growth.